dilangaem/SpinAI/README.md

 ## Predicting Magnetic or Nonmagnetic Materials
 Mention all the chemical formulas in a .csv data file with the above format.
 In order to keep the file strucutre, you can state 1 or 0 in the Target column.
 For clarity, a sample file named predict_data.csv is in DATA folder.
 We also provided a trained model in the TRAINED forlder for ternary cubic materials. <br /> <br />

-As an example, to predict magnetic/nonmagnetic compunds, run the following command. <br />
+As an example, to predict magnetic/nonmagnetic compounds, run the following command. <br />
 ```bash
 python predict.py --file_name predict_data.csv --model_name model-2023_02_21_04_30_16.h5
 ```